-Expenditures on travel, hospitality and conference fees incurred by Public Safety Canada are in support of its mandate and Government priorities.
+Travel, hospitality and conference expenditures incurred by Public Safety Canada are in support of its mandate and the government's priorities.

 Public Safety Canada plays a key role in discharging the Government's fundamental responsibility for the safety and security of its citizens.
 Legislation governing the Department sets out two essential roles: